 2/ The diesel powered Conde de Churruca.

-The ship was ordered from Sir WG Armstrong, Whitworth & Co., Limited, at its shipyard at Newcastle.
+The ship, the first large British ship equipped with Sulzer Diesel machinery, was ordered from Sir WG Armstrong, Whitworth & Co., Limited, at its shipyard at Newcastle.
 It was equipped with seven double walled tanks to hold the oil cargo.
 These tanks, along with those carrying the oil supply for the diesel engine were heated by coils containing steam supplied by a donkey boiler situated in the engine room.
 This boiler also provided steam for the deck machinery, windlass, three winches and cargo pumps.
 The boiler was 10 feet 6 inches in diameter and 11 feet 6 inches tall, with two burners to burn fuel oil to natural draft.

 The two four cylinder S60 type engines had been built in 1917 and placed into stock before being purchased by Armstrong Whitworth in 1919 for use in the Conde de Churruca.
 This order is significant in that it was the first use of large Sulzer engines after World War I, as shipping companies made good the losses from the conflict and otherwise updated their fleets.
 Normal rating for the engines was 2,500 bhp continuous at 100 rpm.
 The engines went through extensive testing, running on gas oil, Mexican oil and tar oil mazout.
 Any of these fuel oils could be burned without alteration of the engine settings or the machine load.
 The Mexican crude contained up to 15% asphalt.
 In the rear of the engine room were two electric generators connected to a dynamo.
 Each generator provided 70 kW at 220 volts.